NATUREALLY 250cm x 250cm x18cm.

 (Dutch text below)

-With the work Natureally (2017), media artist Geert Mul presents an illusion of nature and landscape through artificial light in combination with processed images of nature.
+With the work Natureally (2017), media artist Geert Mul presents nature and landscape through artificial light in combination with processed images of nature.
 You see a monumental old oak tree in a life-size and intensely coloured heather landscape.
 It is a fictional landscape that Geert Mul created from a collage of various landscapes in different seasons.
 The photo collage is made in an extremely high resolution so that despite its dimensions (4.5 × 8 meters), it is still razor-sharp at close range.
 You can see the veins of every leaf, the grooves in the trunk become almost tangible, a hyperrealism, as in Japanese traditional painted landscapes in which literally every leaf of a tree or bush is depicted.

 Through the slowly transforming light, your senses register movement in the photographic image so subtly that it is not visible but can be felt; it feels like an alive place.
 Various parts are slowly exposed, as if the clouds are sliding in front of the sun.
 This colour change of light creates the illusion of time in the work, shifting from photography to cinematography.
 During the one and a half-hour script, the different seasons become visible one-by-one.